tdilauro/Simplified-wiki/Millenium.md

 * `http://ils.mylibrary.org:4500/PATRONAPI/`
 * `http://mylibrary.iii.com:4500/PATRONAPI/`

 We'll want to use the HTTPS URLs (which tend to include port 54620), since the circulation manager will probably be calling out to your ILS across the public Internet.
+If you don't have an HTTPS version of the Millenium Patron API, file a support request with III and ask for one.

 The Library Simplified circulation manager uses two endpoints of the Millenium Patron API: